34 Weeks Pregnant: What To Expect

-Gassiness is extremely common during pregnancy due to the slowing down of digestion with anxiety worsening the situation.
+Gas is extremely common during pregnancy, due to the slowing down of digestion, with anxiety worsening the situation.
 Try a few breathing exercises to ease the stress.

 A frequent symptom of late-stage pregnancy, it occurs due to your lungs being compressed by the uterus, thereby unable to draw full breaths.
-Avoid activities like running, climbing stairs and so on if you have shortness of breath.
+Avoid activities like running or climbing stairs, if you have shortness of breath.

 34 Weeks Ultrasound

-Vitamin D, C and K are essential in bone and teeth development, as well as boosting immunity.
-Vitamin D can be consumed via supplements but exposing your body to sunlight for 10-20 minutes a day also does the job.
+Vitamin D, C, and K are essential in bone and teeth development, as well as boosting immunity.
+Vitamin D can be consumed via supplements, but exposing your body to sunlight for 10-20 minutes a day also does the job.
 Vitamin C can be found in leafy greens, lean meats, and citrus fruits.
-Finally, Vitamin K can be found in foods like cauliflower, cabbage, beans, pomegranate, spinach, and soybean.
+Vitamin K can be found in foods like cauliflower, cabbage, beans, pomegranate, spinach, and soybean.

-It is certainly time to have omega-3 fatty acids to have your baby intellectual capacity reach full potential.
-Fish oil and flaxseed oil are both available to suit any interest.
+It is certainly time to have omega-3 fatty acids, to have your baby’s intellectual capacity reach full potential.
+Fish oil is available to suit any interest.

-Drink 3 litres of water a day minimum to stay fighting fit for your delivery.
+Drink 3 litres of water a day, minimum, to stay fit for your delivery.